redis/redis-doc/topics/lua-api.md

 #### <a name="redis.register_function_named_args"></a> Named arguments:  `redis.register_functio{function_name=name, callback=callback, flags={flag1, flag2, ..}. description=description}`

-The named argument version except the following named arguments:
+The named arguments variant accepts the following arguments:

-* _function\_name_ - Lua string representing the function name
-* _callback_ - Lua function
+* _function\_name_: the function's name.
+* _callback_: the function's callback.
-* _flags_ - Lua array of strings representing function flags
+* _flags_: an array of strings, each a function flag (optional).
-* _description_ - Lua string representing the function description
+* _description_: function's description (optional).

-_function\_name_ and _callback_ are mandatory, the other named arguments are option.
+Both _function\_name_ and _callback_ are mandatory.

-Usage Example:
+Usage example:

 ```
-redis> FUNCTION LOAD Lua mylib "redis.register_function{function_name='noop', callback=function() end, function, flags={'no-writes'}, description='some desc')"
+redis> FUNCTION LOAD Lua mylib "redis.register_function(function_name='noop', callback=function() end, flags={ 'no-writes' }, description='Does nothing')"
 ```

-#### <a name="script_flags"></a> Script Flags
+#### <a name="function_flags"></a> Function flags

-The following is a list of supported script flags:

-* `no-writes` - indicating the script perform no writes which means that it is OK to run it on:
-   * read-only replica
-   * Using FCALL_RO / EVAL_RO
-   * If disk error detected (Redis is unable to persist so it rejects writes)

-   It will not be possible to run a function in those situations unless the script turns on the `no-writes` flag, in this case Redis will enforce the script is doing not writes and will raise an error if it does.

-* `allow-oom` - indicate that it's OK to run the script even if Redis is in OOM (out of memory) state, if the script will not turn on this flag it will not be possible to run it if OOM reached (even if the script declares `no-writes` and even if `fcall_ro` / `eval_ro` is used).
-If this flag is set, any command will be allowed on OOM (even ones that are normally not allowed in that state).

-* `allow-state` - indicate that it's OK to run the script on stale replica, in this case calls to Redis commands that are not allowed in that state will error when the script is executed on a stale replica.

-* `no-cluster` - indicate to disallow running the script on Redis cluster.
+**Important:**
+use function flags with care, which may negatively impact if misused.

+When you register a function, the server does not know how it accesses the database.
+By default, Redis assumes that all functions read and write data.
+This results in the following behavior:

+1. Functions can read and write data.
+1. Functions can run in cluster mode.
+1. Execution against a stale replica is denied to avoid inconsistent reads.
+1. Execution under low memory is denied to avoid exceeding the configured threshold.

+You can use the following flags and instruct the server to treat the function's execution differently:

+* `no-writes`: this flag indicates that the function only reads data but never writes.

+    By default, Redis will deny the execution of functions against read-only replicas, as they may attempt to perform writes.
+    Similarly, the server will not allow calling functions with `FCALL_RO`.
+    Lastly, when data persistence is at risk due to a disk error, execution is blocked as well.

+    Using this flag allows executing the function:
+    1. With `FCALL_RO` against masters and read-only replicas.
+    2. Even if there's a disk error.

+    However, note that the server will return an error if the function attempts to call a write command.

+* `allow-oom`: use this flag to allow a function to execute when the server is out of memory (OOM).

+    Unless used, Redis will deny the execution of functions when in an OOM state, regardless of the `no-write` flag and method of calling.
+    Furthermore, when you use this flag, the function can call any Redis command, including commands that aren't usually allowed in this state.

+* `allow-stale`: a flag that enables running the function against a stale replica.

+    By default, Redis prevents data consistency problems from using old data by having stale replicas return a runtime error.
+    In cases where the consistency is a lesser concern, this flag allows stale Redis replicas to run the function.

+* `no-cluster`: the flag causes the function to return an error in Redis cluster mode.

+    Redis allows functions to be executed both in standalone and cluster modes.
+    Setting this flag prevents executing the function against nodes in the cluster.

-Refer to [Function Flags](functions-intro#function-flags) for full example.
+Please refer to [Function Flags](functions-intro#function-flags) for a detailed example.

 ### <a name="redis.redis_version"></a> `redis.REDIS_VERSION`

 * Since version: 7.0.0
 * Available in scripts: yes
 * Available in functions: yes

-Returns the current redis version as a Lua string in the format `MM.mm.PP` where:
+Returns the current Redis server version as a Lua string.
+The reply's format is `MM.mm.PP`, where:

-* MM - Redis major version
+* **MM:** is the major version.
-* mm - Redis minor version
+* **mm:** is the minor version.
-* PP - Redis patch version
+* **PP:** is the patch level.

 ### <a name="redis.redis_version_num"></a> `redis.REDIS_VERSION_NUM`

 * Since version: 7.0.0
 * Available in scripts: yes
 * Available in functions: yes

-Returns the current redis version as a number in the format `0x00MMmmPP` where:
+Returns the current Redis server version as a number.
+The reply is a hexadecimal value structured as `0x00MMmmPP`, where:

-* MM - Redis major version
+* **MM:** is the major version.
-* mm - Redis minor version
+* **mm:** is the minor version.
-* PP - Redis patch version
+* **PP:** is the patch level.

 ## Data type conversion

-Unless a runtime exception is raised, `redis.call()` and `redis.pcall()` return the reply from the executed to command to the Lua script.
+Unless a runtime exception is raised, `redis.call()` and `redis.pcall()` return the reply from the executed command to the Lua script.
 Redis' replies from these functions are converted automatically into Lua's native data types.

 Similarly, when a Lua script returns a reply with the `return` keyword, that reply is automatically converted to Redis' protocol.

-Put differently, there's a one-to-one mapping between Redis' replies and Lua's data types and a one-to-one mapping between Lua's data types and the [Redis Protocol](/topics/protocol) data types.
+Put differently; there's a one-to-one mapping between Redis' replies and Lua's data types and a one-to-one mapping between Lua's data types and the [Redis Protocol](/topics/protocol) data types.
 The underlying design is such that if a Redis type is converted into a Lua type and converted back into a Redis type, the result is the same as the initial value.

 Type conversion from Redis protocol replies (i.e., the replies from `redis.call()` and `redis.pcall()` to Lua data types depends on the Redis Serialization Protocol version used by the script.